 Highlights: Questions about who stands to benefit from data-driven assessments, lack of concern about cyberattacks, dissatisfaction with the scholarly publishing landscape, continued skepticism about online education quality.

 Teaching With Technology

-This booklet was made possible in part by the financial support of Blackboard.
+The compilation was made possible in part by advertising support from D2L.

 Can a group of liberal arts colleges in the South -- institutions that value personal interaction -- win over faculty on blended learning?